When you’re just getting into growing…

 But once you start digging a little deeper…

-You soon realize, that not all marijuana seeds are created equal.
+Not all marijuana seeds are created equal.

-To get the results you want:
+To get the results you want,

 But you grow plants that yield buds that are on a whole new level in terms of: